winton/gitcycle/README.md

 Gitcycle is a `git` wrapper that makes working on a team easy.

-It assumes you are working on a fork-based development cycle along side [GitHub Issues](https://github.com/features/projects/issues).
+It assumes you are using pull requests along side [GitHub Issues](https://github.com/features/projects/issues).

 It connects to email, Lighthouse, and Campfire if you want it to.